 My research interests span quite a few areas of software and system security.
 Starting from the large-scale application of machine learning and representation/deep-learning in security, to assisted vulnerability discovery and exploitation, to automated malicious software analysis, identification and classification.
 Right now, I am working mostly on web-based malware and defacement detection, but I also like to keep up with work on underground economics.

 Besides my PhD studies, I consulted for some security companies in the past, for instance on research on vulnerability exploitation, trend detection, web dynamics, and deep-learning, meaning automatically learning features from data.

-In my free time, I enjoy landscape, astro, and street photography, and I also participate in capture the flag contests as a member of shellphish and Epic(F|Ph)ail and, prior to moving to Santa Barbara in September 2012, also as a member of gn00bz.
+In my free time, I enjoy landscape, astro, and street photography, and I like to participate in capture the flag competitions as a member of shellphish and Epic(F|Ph)ail and, prior to moving to Santa Barbara, as a member of gn00bz.

 Kevin BorgolteUniversity of California, Santa BarbaraDepartment of Computer ScienceSanta Barbara, CA, 93106-5110United States of America